Some people will develop health problems or lead poisoning if they are exposed to enough lead. If untreated, lead poisoning can be serious.

 Lead may come from a number of sources.
-These include old paint and some industries, for example, battery manufacture.
+These include old paint, plumbing materials in contact with drinking-water, and some industries, for example, battery manufacture.

 With the removal of lead from petrol in 1996, the main source of non-occupational exposure to lead in New Zealand is lead-based paint on and around houses built before about 1970, but particularly before 1945.
 On many older houses, the old paint may still be in place, painted over or flaking off.
 When old paint is removed, the lead in it may settle in dust or soil.

 There is potential for elevated lead levels in drinking-water from dissolution of lead pipes and solders, and tap fittings in homes.
 The amount of lead dissolved is dependent on, amongst other things, how corrosive the water is, what the pipes or fittings are made from and the amount of time the water is in contact with the pipe or fittings.

 Infants and preschool children in contact with flaking paint or lead-contaminated dust or soil are particularly at risk of developing lead poisoning.
 This is because they often put into their mouths objects (like toys or their fingers) that may be contaminated with dust or soil.
 Paint on old cots or old toys, such as rocking horses or blocks, could be lead-based.

 Young children absorb more of the lead they take in than older children and adults.

 Adults are exposed to lead by breathing it in as dust from activities such as restoring and cleaning older houses.
 Not washing lead-contaminated hands properly before smoking or eating may cause exposure to lead.